LeoTsui/CS259D_Notes_HW/notes/An_Examination_of_User_Behavior_for_Re-Authentication.md

     * Mouse Moves
 *  Client area: area of application window below the menu and toolbars
 *  Rate of client area mouse movements
-    * several hundred movements per second
+    * Several hundred movements per second
     * Too large, did not collect all movements
     * Recorded every 100ms if & only if cursor position changed
 *  Single & double clicks